top of page

 • Streams that die mid-match, usually right before a goal

 For UK fans during World Cup 2026, the answer's the same: no reason to bother.
 The streams it points to are unlicensed, the ads are intrusive, and you're trading a free, legal, HD broadcast for a flickery feed that could cut at any moment.
-The "we just link, we don't host" defence is a legal grey area in some jurisdictions, but the UK position on accessing pirated streams is clear enough that it's no longer grey.
+The "we just link, we don't host" defence is a legal grey area in some jurisdictions, but the UK position on accessing dodgy streams is clear enough and it's no longer grey.

 Where to watch FIFA Club World Cup on TV – is it different?